Up to 50% off sofas & mattresses — limited‑time deals.

 Pros:

-• Minimizes scratch risk during controlled movement
+• Less scratch risk during controlled repositioning

-Screw-on or nail-on glides (for wooden legs)
+Screw-on or nail-on glides for wooden legs

 Pros:

-• More reliable attachment than adhesives
+• More reliable attachment than peel-and-stick pads

-• Replaceable bases exist for high-wear setups
+• Replaceable versions exist for higher-wear setups

 Make Pads Stay Attached: Installation That Actually Holds